 We collect and process the personal information of the customers who register on our online platforms, for the purpose of managing and maintaining our customers and their trading information.
-Nanjing Yanyu, one of the wholly-owned subsidiaries of Jiangsu Yanggu, which having a primary business to provide technical support for International Exchange and HKDAEx's online collectibles, art and commodities e-commerce platforms, established network security policies, including Data Security Management Rules, Information Security Management Rules and an Information Security Emergency Plan.
-We will also publish "Investor Information Protection Policy" on our online platform, to help the customers who register on our online platforms understand what, where and how their private information be collected and used by International Exchange, HKDAEx and its affiliates and what measures we will take to protect their personal information.
-Nonetheless, we cannot assure that our cybersecurity protection rules and related technical measures are adequate to prevent network data in our online platform from being breached, stolen or tampered with.
+Nanjing Yanyu, one of the wholly-owned subsidiaries of Jiangsu Yanggu, which having a primary business to provide technical support for International Exchange and HKDAEx's online collectibles, art and commodities e-commerce platforms, established network security policies, including Data Security Management Measures, Data Center Network Security Management Rules, Information Security Management Rules and an Information Security Emergency Plan.
+We also publish "Investor Information Protection Policy" on our online platforms, to help the customers who register on our online platforms understand what, where and how their private information be collected and used by International Exchange, HKDAEx and its affiliates and what measures we take to protect their personal information.
+Nonetheless, we cannot assure that our cybersecurity protection policies and related technical measures are adequate to prevent network data in our online platforms from being breached, stolen or tampered with.
 If our online platform network is at risk, we may be required by competent cybersecurity supervision authorities to suspend our online platforms before rectification and we may be fined up to RMB 1 million (approximately \$146,000) if it is found that our online platforms have material security risks or if severe cybersecurity events occur due to failure of our network security protection.

-Although the subsidiary of our VIE operates and maintains the network platforms in mainland China, our main business, providing collectibles and artwork e-commerce services, is conducted by International Exchange in Hong Kong.
-Therefore, due to the lack of clarity in the Personal Information Cross-Border Transfer Safety Assessment Measures (Draft) and its enforcement by the relevant government authorities, our business model may be considered involving transfer of customers' personal information across borders and we may be subject to the Personal Information Cross-Border Transfer Safety Assessment Measures (Draft).
-We cannot guarantee that we can pass the safety assessment for cross-border transfers of personal information required by the Personal Information Cross-Border Transfer Safety Measures (Draft).
+Although the subsidiary of the VIE operates and maintains the network platforms in mainland China, our main business, providing collectibles and artwork ecommerce services, is conducted by International Exchange in Hong Kong.
+Therefore, our business model may be considered involving transfer of customers' personal information across borders and we may be subject to the Measures for the Security Assessment of Data Cross-border Transfer.
+We cannot guarantee that we can pass the safety assessment for cross-border transfers of personal information required by Measures for the Security Assessment of Data Crossborder Transfer.
 If we fail this assessment, International Exchange may not use customers' personal information stored in mainland China to process its trading on the online platform, which would result in a significant adverse impact on our business operations.